-Lawns are prone to not only pathogenic infections but also pest infestation such as from crickets referred to as mole crickets.
-The pests are the most destructive lawn insects in the southeastern regions of the United States and cause serious damage to lawns, sod farms and golf courses, cites Daniel A. Potter in "Destructive Turfgrass Insects".
-Damage control starts with timely identification of the insect and reducing conditions that increase grass susceptibility to the pest.
+Lawns are prone not only to pathogenic infections but also to pest infestations, such as crickets.
+Depending on the species, these pests can cause serious damage to lawns, sod farms, and golf courses.
+Damage control starts with timely identification of the cricket species and reduction of conditions that increase grass susceptibility to the pest.

-The pests are primarily root eaters and feed on grass roots.
+Mole crickets are primarily root eaters and feed on grass roots.
 As the pests feed, their movement through the soil under turf disturbs normal growth.
 The insects use their strong front legs to tunnel through the roots.
 This loosens and uproots turf, leading to drying and dying grass.
-The nocturnal pests feed at night and can easily tunnel through 10 to 20 feet of turfgrass during a single night.
-The pests spend the day in their burrows that they create in March and July and between November and December.

-The recommended time to apply pesticides to lawn for mole cricket control is during June and July at the time of egg hatching and when nymphs are young.
-Pests are hard to control once they mature and tunnel deep into the soil.
-Water all pesticides well into the soil so that chemicals penetrate the burrows.
-Avoid watering lawn for the next 36 hours after treatment.
-Recommended insecticides include isofenphos, chlorpyrifos or acephate.
+The recommended time to apply pesticides to the lawn for mole cricket control is in late spring and early summer when the eggs are hatching and while the nymphs are young.
+The pests are hard to control once they mature and tunnel deep into the soil.